 One issue with this study design is there were multiple factors between the lens types.
 Multiple variances were tested at the same time; symmetrical lens style, difference in central aperture zone, and difference in peripheral myopic defocus induced on the retina.
 Whilst there was some impact of Lens Type III in the younger cohort, it is hard to tell which of the factors (or all of the factors!) were responsible for the control.
 The age range in the study was particularly large (a majority of studies seem to have children up to 12-13), which is possibly why the study was abandoned at 12 months.
 There are a number of factors in this study which should be repeated to confirm the effectiveness.
 The Zeiss website says the ZEISS MyoVision Design is a “specific design with the goal of reducing myopia progression.”

-The bottom line: efficacy of around 20% in Chinese children aged 6-12 with a family history of myopia; being 0.25D lower refraction or 0.09mm reduced axial elongation over 12 months.
+The bottom line: efficacy of around 20% in Chinese children aged 6-12 with a family history of myopia; being 0.29D lower refraction but no difference in axial length change over 12 months.

 Essilor’s answer to the myopia control lens is the MyopiLux.
 Initially studied in a three year clinical trial of Chinese-Canadian children11, 150 children aged 8-13 were randomly assigned to;